Philip-21/Go-Microservice/listener-service/readme.md

-listener service talks to rabbit mq which is  queing protocol server -it gets the request from the queue and sends request to the authentication service which logs the user in andtakes appropraite action based on the request
+The User makes a request to the broker  & pushes the request to the rabbitmq, the listener-service gets a request from the queue to either , authenticate, send an email, and log something, if a user tries to login it sends a request to the authentication service and takes action based on the result attempt